-It should be noted that resistant factors, when unknown, are often selected so as to produce a factor of safety consistent with that recommended for allowable stress design.
-This is also the approach taken by BS 6349-3 for maritime structures (British Standard 6349-3 (1998) Maritime structures – Part 1: Code of Practice for general criteria).
-BS 6349-3 requires a factor of safety not less than 1.2 against uplift.
-For a favorable stability weight, a reduction factor applied to the mean value of ps of 1/1.2 = 0.83 is recommended.
-Lastly, Simpson, Vogt and van Seters (2011) conclude “In uplift problems, it is necessary to vary either water pressure or the magnitudes of favorable, stabilizing weight, in order to ensure safety in view of possible secondary actions.
-In order to avoid factoring water pressure, the possibility of a reduced factor on favourable weight, perhaps between 0.8 and 0.9 should be considered (p.
+It should be noted that resistant factors, when unknown, are often selected so as to produce a factor of safety consistent with that obtained from allowable stress design.
+For example, this is the approach taken by BS 6349-3 for maritime structures (British Standard 6349-3 (1998) Maritime structures – Part 1: Code of Practice for general criteria).
+BS 6349-3 requires a factor of safety not less than 1.2 against hydrostatic uplift.
+For a favorable stability weight, a reduction factor applied to the mean value of ps of 1/1.2 = 0.83 is recommended by BS 6349-3.
+In addition, Simpson, Vogt and van Seters (2011) conclude “In uplift problems, it is necessary to vary either water pressure or the magnitudes of favorable, stabilizing weight, in order to ensure safety in view of possible secondary actions.
+In order to avoid factoring water pressure, the possibility of a reduced factor on favorable weight, perhaps between 0.8 and 0.9 should be considered (p.
 517).”

 Lastly, current AASTHO specifications do not suggest a resistance factor for buoyancy.
-Hence, until available, the TAP recommends a AASHTO resistance factor of 1/1.2 = 0.83333. . . to be consistent with the safety factor recommendations of EM1110-2-2100 and NCHRP 529.
+Hence, until available, the TAP recommends an AASHTO resistance factor of 1/1.2 = 0.83333. . . to be consistent with the safety factors recommended by EM1110-2-2100 and NCHRP 529 if AASHTO LRFD is used.